duriandurino/duriandurino/README.md

 Developing enterprise applications with ASP.NET, designing database architectures, and building IoT-integrated systems.
 Contributing to frontend development, backend migrations, and cross-functional team collaboration.

 **Freelance Full Stack Developer** *(March 2024 - Present)*
 Specializing in IoT solutions and AI integration.
-Working with embedded systems (ESP32, ESP8266, Arduino) and implementing Gemini AI for intelligent recommendations and analytics in mobile and web applications.
+Working with embedded systems (ESP32, ESP8266, Arduino) and implementing AI for intelligent recommendations and analytics in mobile and web applications.

 ---